 There are 33 brick ovens uncovered in Pompeii, and it was instructive to see that a number of them are in varying degrees of disrepair, which by luck show how the ovens were built.
 It is possible to see the edges of the cooking surfaces, the oven domes exposed from under their clay insulation, the oven vents and chimneys, and even a cross-section of the brickwork that made up the dome itself.

 When you have the time, take a minute to click through our ancient Pompeii Oven photographs.

 Later, after having spent hours with my head inside the ovens at the excavations, my family and I ventured out at night to eat some of the world’s best Pizza.

-I was struck not only by the great pizza, but by the fact that the ovens were so similar to the Pompeii pizza ovens that I had seen during the days.
-After a few evenings of talking with restaurant owners and Pizzaiolo’s, I hatched the idea to re-create the Pompeii Oven, and make it a project that could be done by hobbyists, enthusiasts and builders around the world, and started working on the plans.
+I was struck not only by the great pizza, but by the fact that the ovens were so similar to the Pompeii pizza ovens that I had seen during the day.
+After a few evenings of talking with restaurant owners and Pizzaiolos, I hatched the idea to re-create the Pompeii Oven, and make it a project that could be done by hobbyists, enthusiasts, and builders around the world, and then got started working on the plans.

 Designing and Building the First Oven

 The next step was to actually build a Pompeii Oven.
 Jim Hatch and I met online at a brick oven user group, and began exploring how to best put the Pompeii pizza oven idea to work in the real world.
 Jim’s creative solutions to oven design and construction issues were great, and we concluded that the oven would work for an English-speaking audience.
 Jim took the plunge, and started the first Pompeii Oven.

 Jim completed his oven in July 2004, less than three months after we started talking about the idea.
 Jim’s oven is beautiful, and cooks wonderfully.
 I cannot say enough how helpful Jim has been to the brick oven community and Forno Bravo!